Extensions to the Wealth Tax Neutrality Framework: Inelastic Markets and General Equilibrium

 A one percent annual price decline, compounded over the holding period, represents a meaningful reduction in wealth for all equity holders.

 \Cref{tab:sensitivity_M} shows the sensitivity of this estimate to the multiplier across the range reported in the literature.

 Several caveats apply.
 First, the Gabaix--Koijen multiplier is estimated for the US equity market; no published estimates exist for global equity markets or specific European exchanges.
 For the Saez--Zucman global proposal, the relevant multiplier applies to the world equity market.
 On one hand, greater aggregate depth may lower $M$ relative to the US estimate.
-On the other, a coordinated global tax eliminates the substitution channel through which selling pressure in one market is absorbed by capital inflows from untaxed jurisdictions, which could sustain or increase $M$. \citet{KoijenYogo2019} estimate a global equity demand elasticity of approximately 1.2 in their demand-system framework, broadly consistent with the US multiplier range, but the mapping to a flow multiplier is not direct.
+On the other, a coordinated global tax eliminates the substitution channel through which selling pressure in one market is absorbed by capital inflows from untaxed jurisdictions, which could sustain or increase $M$. \citet{KoijenYogo2019} estimate institution-level price impact elasticities of 0.04--0.16 in their demand-system framework, confirming that institutional demand is highly inelastic, but the mapping from these micro elasticities to an aggregate flow multiplier is not direct.
 The net effect is ambiguous, and the sensitivity range in \Cref{tab:sensitivity_M} should be interpreted accordingly.
 Second, and most importantly, the model assumes that taxed investors liquidate equities to meet their obligations.
 In practice, investors typically cover the wealth tax through a hierarchy of payment sources: other liquid income (salary, interest, rental income), dividend extractions from their companies, and---only as a last resort---outright share sales \citep[see][for a detailed discussion]{Froeseth2026}. \citet{BerzinsBohrenStacescu2022} find that Norwegian private firms increase dividend payouts in response to their owners' wealth tax obligations, confirming that dividend extraction is the dominant margin. \citet{BjornebyEtAl2023} document the same pattern for closely held firms, where dividend payments rise roughly in proportion to the tax liability.
 Using Colombian data, \citet{PeydroEtAl2025} show that the firm-level response depends on the financial environment: firms whose owners face the wealth tax increase leverage by substituting bank debt for extracted equity, and those with credit access actually increase investment---suggesting that the sign of the real effect is ambiguous and depends on the availability of alternative financing.
 The effective equity outflow $\Delta F$ is therefore substantially smaller than the full tax liability $\tw\,\phi\,P_0\,Q$, and should be interpreted as the residual selling pressure after dividends and liquid assets are exhausted.

 Furthermore, in Norway the personal wealth tax is collected through quarterly advance payments (\emph{forskuddsskatt}) during the assessment year, not as a single year-end lump sum.
 Whatever equity selling does occur is therefore spread over four quarters, reducing the instantaneous flow impact and giving markets time to absorb the pressure gradually.
 Third, a pre-announced, recurring wealth tax allows markets to anticipate the flow, potentially front-loading the price adjustment.
 Fourth, the square-root impact law $I(Q) \propto \sqrt{Q}$ suggests that large aggregate flows may have less-than-proportional impact per unit, moderating the linear approximation in~\eqref{eq:price_impact_imh}.